Topcon: 1940s

 July 2005—Transferred from part of the Hoya Corporation Vision Care Company's ophthalmic instruments segment in Japan.

 April 2006—Implemented two-for-one stock split.

 August 2006—Acquired ANKA Systems, Inc., in the United States for full-fledged entry into the ophthalmic network business in the United States.

 October 2006—Acquired KEE Technologies Pty Ltd., in Australia for entry into field of agriculture.

 April 2007—In order to build a global group and quick business expansion, Topcon adopted three business structures, Positioning Business Unit, Eye Care Business Unit and Finetech Business Unit.

 May 2007—Business rights for mobile control (navigation systems, ITS and others) transferred to U.S. subsidiary from Javad Navigation Systems, Inc.

 February 2008—Conducted a takeover bid for shares of Sokkia Co., Ltd. and made it a subsidiary to enhance competitiveness of the positioning business in the global market.

 July 2008—Established in Turin (Italy) TIERRA SPA, a joint venture with Divitech spa entering in the Telematic and Remote Diagnostic market segments.

 June 2009—Acquired shares of Italian wireless communications manufacturer DESTURA s.r.l. to strengthen operations in mobile communications, machine controls, and agricultural IT market segments.

 October 2009—Established Topcon 3D Inspection Laboratories, Inc., a 3D inspection technology development/design company, in Canada.
 Entry into the 3D measurement and high-end print board fields.

 March 2010—Acquired InlandGEO Holding S.L., the largest dealer in Spain, to enhance sales channels for precision agricultural systems in the European, Middle-Eastern, and African markets.

 July 2010—Expanded Chinese subsidiary and established Topcon (Beijing) Opto-Electronics Development Corporation as a manufacturing base in the emerging Chinese market.

 July 2010—Reorganized sales subsidiary in Singapore, established Topcon Singapore Holdings Pte.
 Ltd. as a holding company.
 Established new Positioning and Eye Care sales companies.

 August 2010—Established Topcon Medical Laser Systems, Inc. by acquiring retina and glaucoma business of OptiMedica (U.S.A) and entered therapeutic laser market.

 January 2011—Established Topcon Positioning Middle East and Africa FZE to expand Positioning Business in Middle Eastern and African market.

 November 2014—Acquired Wachendorff Elektronik GmbH and Wachendorff Electronics Inc.

 September 2015—Toshiba sells its shares of Topcon.

 April 2018—Established Topcon Healthcare Solutions, Inc. a medical software company based in Oakland, New Jersey.
 Their primary focus is the eye-care industry.

 July 2021—Topcon Corporation acquired VISIA Imaging S.r.l, an ophthalmic device manufacturer headquartered in suburban Florence, Italy.

+March 2025—Topcon agreed to be taken private through a management buyout led by KKR & Co., which acquired a majority stake for approximately (US$1.7 billion) alongside investments from Japan Investment Corporation and Topcon's management, valuing the company at (US$2.3 billion) and resulting in its delisting from the Tokyo Stock Exchange in December.